Address & Asset Sharing

 - Call the Share an Address endpoint

-- A 200 Response indicates the request was created.
-At this point, the counterparty will have a whitelisted address request with your participant ID listed in addition to visual indications in the GUI that this is a taurus network request.
+- A 200 response indicates that the request was created successfully.
+At this point, the counterparty will see a whitelisted address request with your participant ID listed, along with visual indications in the GUI that this is a Taurus Network request.

 Verify & Sign (Counterparty)